westonrobot/scout_ros/README.md

 Please refer to the [README](https://github.com/westonrobot/wrp_sdk#hardware-interface) of "wrp_sdk" package for setup of communication interfaces.

+#### Note on CAN interface on Nvidia Jetson Platforms

+Nvidia Jeston TX2/Xavier/XavierNX have CAN controller(s) integrated in the main SOC.
+If you're using a dev kit, you need to add a CAN transceiver for proper CAN communication.

 ## Basic usage of the ROS package

 1. Install dependent libraries